Gluten-free and better than the original

 Brunch at Sweet was one of our most popular services, and Chicken & Waffles was always on the menu.
 I started out using my regular waffle recipe, but then discovered that this gluten-free version was actually better, so we switched to making all of our waffles gluten free and no one was the wiser.

 Waffles are one of the easiest recipes to make gluten free and still have them just as good as the original recipe.
-I have made this recipe for years (including at the restaurant) with Cup4Cup gluten free flour and it will work equally as well with Bob’s Red Mill 1:1 or Kinf Arthur Measure for Measure.
+I have made this recipe for years (including at the restaurant) with Cup4Cup gluten-free flour, and it will work equally as well with Bob’s Red Mill 1:1 or King Arthur Measure for Measure.